 The bungalow on Common Road in Whiteparish was one of several built in the mid 1960s and the auctioneers are hoping that someone who perhaps lived in the area at the time, or who worked on the construction, might recall the origins of some of the rubble used.

 “There are several possibilities of where the stone might have originated,” continued Hobbs.
 “Both Cowesfield House and Broxmore House were very close to Whiteparish and were demolished in 1949 after having been requisitioned by the army during the war.
 But we also know that the house at what is now Paulton’s Park was destroyed by fire in 1963 and so possibly rubble from there was reused at building sites in the area shortly afterwards.”

-The marble slab is being sold in Salisbury at Woolley and Wallis on a date to be advised with a pre-sale estimate of £10,000-15,000.
+The marble slab is being sold in Salisbury at Woolley and Wallis on 8th June with a pre-sale estimate of £10,000-15,000.